Author: Jarle Elshaug

 Note, cookie life time defined by your external OAuth provider decides how frequent you will see this login dialog box.
 Most of the times you will be automatic authenticated and will not notice this first step authentication.

-Two Factor Authentication - OTP
+Multi Factor - OTP

 On the first use, PlugSSO have to be registered in the authenticator app before getting the final authentication.
 Figure below shows how this registration looks like.